 Top Photo Spots: Death Valley National Park

 Death Valley National Park is one of my all time favorite places on Earth.
 Why?
 Because every time I go back, it’s different!
-Death Valley is always changing; the sand dunes are constantly being re-sculpted by the winds, Badwater Basin is is constantly being changed by the river beneath it and rainfall above it and the rocks at Racetrack Playa move from time to time as well.
+Death Valley is always changing; the sand dunes are constantly being re-sculpted by the winds, Badwater Basin is constantly being changed by the river beneath and rainfall above and the rocks at Racetrack Playa move from time to time as well.

-I highly suggest visiting Death Valley in the winter or early spring.
+I suggest visiting Death Valley in the winter or early spring.
 The winter will be your best chance for rainfall (which can create some incredible conditions in the park) and early March is when the wild flowers bloom.

-I highly recommend staying inside the park during your visit.
+I recommend staying inside the park during your visit.
 You can certainly get a cheaper room somewhere like Beatty, but you’ll have an hours drive in and out of the park each day.
 Within the park, you can either stay at Furnace Creek or Stovepipe Wells.
 Furnace Creek has two hotels (The Inn and The Ranch).
 The Inn is a historic hotel that will run around $500/night or more while the The Ranch is the cheaper alternative at between $100-$200/night on average.
 While I prefer Stovepipe Wells (nicer rooms than The Ranch, better food, nicer staff), Furnace Creek is undeniably better located within the park.

 Las Vegas McCarren